ETS-Android3/FoodShare/README.md

 # Foodspiration
-Foodspiration is an android application that allows users to browse food photos for "inspiration," and favorite and schedule them for future meals.
-Once the scheduled meals are created, users can add photos of their own "creation" of the meal.
+Android application for browsing and scheduling meals.
+Includes photo-sharing features.

 The app uses Back4App as its Database, and Parse as its backend.
 The [Unsplash Image API](https://unsplash.com/developers) is used as photo source.